 - Only donations made in cash or cheque are eligible for deductions.
 Donations made in kind, in the form of food, clothing, medicines etc are not eligible.

-- Donations to foreign charitable trusts or to political parties are not eligible for any deduction.
+- Donations to foreign charitable trusts are not eligible for any deduction.

 - For donations made to Indian Olympic Association, any association notified u/s 10(23) for development of infrastructure for sports or games, or for sponsorship of sports or games, only a company is eligible for deduction.

 - Donations made to not all charitable institutions qualify for a deduction.
 Here is a list of approved charitable institutions and funds that qualify for a deduction.